Farmers ‘frustrated and worried’: UK’s food security under threat amid government attitude debate

 Both Labour leader Keir Starmer and Shadow Environment, Food and Rural Affairs Secretary Jim McMahon have said that “food security is national security”.

-McMahon told NationalWorld: “Thirteen years of Tory government negligence has seen British food producers undermined in every way possible which has harmed jobs, rocketed prices and damaged our food security.
-The Tories have failed at every turn, creating a perfect storm of endless red tape, botched trade deals, broken support schemes, labour shortages and crippling production costs which have undercut our own producers and squeezed hard-working families beyond any limits on their weekly food shop.
+McMahon told NationalWorld: “Thirteen years of Tory government negligence has seen British food producers undermined in every way possible which has harmed jobs, rocketed prices, and damaged our food security.
+The Tories have failed at every turn, creating a perfect storm of endless red tape, botched trade deals, broken support schemes, labor shortages, and crippling production costs which have undercut our own producers and squeezed hard-working families beyond any limits on their weekly food shop.

 Farming Minister Mark Spencer said: “I will always back farmers and I pay tribute to their hard work and dedication all year round to put food on our tables.